Actinin

 The non-sarcomeric alpha-actinins, encoded by ACTN1 and ACTN4, are widely expressed.
 ACTN2 expression is found in both cardiac and skeletal muscle, whereas ACTN3 is limited to the latter.
 Both ends of the rod-shaped alpha-actinin dimer contain actin-binding domains.
+Six different proteins are produced from four alpha-actinin encoding genes.These six proteins can further be divided into two different groups: muscle (calcium insensitive) and non-muscle cytoskeletal (calcium sensitive) isoforms.